SMurphy91/p1-cork-sea-swimmers/README.md

 ![Homepage Banner](assets/images/mainbanner.PNG)
 ![Video and Footer](assets/images/video.PNG)

 The home page serves as the landing page of the website.
 It showcases the essence of sea swimming in Cork and introduces the Cork Sea Swimmers community.
-Users can find information about the benefits of sea swimming, coastal locations, and the invitation to join the community.
-The page also features a captivating hero image and an embedded YouTube video to engage and inspire visitors.
+Users can find information about the website and a large banner image is used on the landing page with text overlayed.
+The page also features a captivating  embedded YouTube video to engage and inspire visitors.
+The footer is also displayed with copyright information and pop-out links to Facebook and Instagram.

 ### Sign Up (signup.html)